 Any act or disruptive behavior which substantially disrupts the orderly learning environment or poses a serious threat to the health, safety, and/or welfare of students, staff, or others; serious campus disruption.
+Major disruption of all or a significant portion of campus activities, school-sponsored events, and school bus transportation.
+Disruptive behavior that poses a serious threat to the learning environment, health, safety, or welfare of others.
+Examples of major disruptions include bomb threats, inciting a riot, or initiating a false fire alarm.

-- 1. Notification of appropriate law enforcement agency. - 2.
-Out-of-school suspension with discipline up to and including a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program through alternative placement or expulsion as determined by the school officials. - 3.
+1. Notification of appropriate law enforcement agency.

+- 2. Out-of-school suspension with discipline up to and including a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program through alternative placement or expulsion as determined by the school officials. - 3.
 Notification of the parents/guardians in accordance with appropriate procedures.